 And, how about these mad libs?
-Awesome.
+They’re awesome.

 2) Fan wedding programs can keep guests cool.

-For instance, if you’re having a summer wedding and guests will be
+If you’re having a summer wedding and guests will be

-baking sitting in the sun, you may want to cool them off a bit.
+baking while sitting in the sun, you may want to cool them off a bit.
 Wedding programs – in a fan-like style – can provide guests with information on the ceremony AND assist in cooling them off.
 Two birds.